New snacks on sale now for a limited time! Use code NEW for 15% off.

 If you fly with any regularity, you very likely know the feeling of being jet-lagged.

-The so-called “jet lag syndrome” includes a variety of symptoms like sleepiness, headache, body pain, fatigue, dry or irritated skin, brain fog, and gastrointestinal issues, among others.
+The so-called “jet lag syndrome” includes a variety of symptoms like sleepiness, headache, body pain, fatigue, dry or irritated skin, brain fog, gastrointestinal issues, and more.

 Fortunately, there are many ways to reduce these negative effects and we are going to share some of these hacks with you along with our first-ever methylene blue protocol for flying.